ravindrarockz9999/Kubernetes/k8s-architecture/namespace/readme.md

 * Namespace provides logical isolation in Kubernetes
 * Helps with organization, security, and resource management
 * Essential for scalable and production-ready Kubernetes clusters
 ---
+#### In a Kubernetes cluster, pods can communicate across namespaces by default using IP addresses, but not by short DNS names (DNS requires the namespace or full FQDN).
+See the clear example in norse.
+##### FDDN Example: default.svc.cluster.local